Dani Guzman, Ex Libris

-As before, our analysis here is based on a detailed survey commissioned by Ex Libris and carried out by the Alterline research agency.
+As before, our analysis here is based on a detailed survey commissioned by Ex Libris integrated library system and carried out by the Alterline research agency.
 The respondents included hundreds of researchers and research office leaders in the US, the UK and Australia.

 Since COVID-19, 18% of researchers say their view of Open Access is now more favorable than before.

 Among more than 300 researchers surveyed, support for Open Access policies was at 72% before the Covid-19 pandemic broke out.
 Since then, 18% say their view of Open Access is now more favorable than before.
 This growing support for making research openly available may be linked to the effects of Covid-19, which has encouraged open and early sharing of findings for the purposes of confronting the threat.
 This has, in turn, raised the profile and further demonstrated the value of Open Access.